Khancat1120/vuepress-blog/docs/knowledge/Funny/English.md

 * Can you tell me about your educational background and any relevant coursework or certifications you have completed?
 * Certainly.
 I am originally from China.I obtained my bachelor's degree from BUPT and my Ph.D. degree from BUAA, both of which I major in computer science.
 I have taken many relevant courses such as compiler principles, operating systems, database theory, machine learning, deep learning, etc..
 And I achieved success in some mathematics competitions during my undergraduate studies and I authored publications in respected journals such as VLDB, SIGMOD, and TODS.

+* Can you please tell me about a challenging project you've worked on in the past and how you approached it?
+* Certainly.
+One of the most challenging projects I've undertaken was during my undergraduate program.
+I was tasked with designing an entity alignment system, which involved a pair-wise comparison process in the algorithm.
+This process was incredibly time-consuming.
+I experimented with various optimization methods, but they didn't always yield the desired results.
+Eventually, I sought assistance from my supervisor, who recommended using a blocking method and an inverted index.
+Implementing these techniques proved to be highly effective, particularly in processing data within a fixed value range.
+In the end, I successfully completed my research project and achieved remarkable scores

 <ClientOnly>
   <leave/>